Chiang Kai-shek: Establishing the Kuomintang's position

-Chiang Kai-shek returned to Guangdong and in 1924 Sun appointed him Commandant of the Whampoa Military Academy.
-Chiang resigned from the office after one month in disagreement with Sun's extremely close cooperation with the Comintern, but returned at Sun's demand.
+When Chiang returned in 1924 Sun appointed him Commandant of the Whampoa Military Academy.
+Chiang resigned after one month in disagreement with Sun's close cooperation with the Comintern, but returned at Sun's demand, and accepted Zhou Enlai as his political commissar.
 The early years at Whampoa allowed Chiang to cultivate a cadre of young officers loyal to both the KMT and himself.

 Throughout his rise to power, Chiang also benefited from membership within the nationalist Tiandihui fraternity, to which Sun Yat-sen also belonged, and which remained a source of support during his leadership of the Kuomintang.